jorisvddonk/httpom/README.md

 Httpom is a tool for making HTTP request, which can be used by devs, ops, support staff and other humans beings alike.

-**NOTE: Currently, httpom is a project without any implementation.
-Examples, command invocations and featureset may change at any time.**
+**NOTE: Currently, httpom is a project with an implementation that doens't fully match the specificaton below.
+Furthermore, examples, command invocations and featureset may change at any time.**

 ## Design philosophy